-- 6.1 Subject to any statutory requirements, the order of business at every meeting of the Authority shall normally be as follows: - (a) at the Annual Meeting only in every year, to appoint the Chairperson of the Authority; and the Deputy Chairperson; - (b) to choose a person to preside if the Chairperson and Deputy Chairperson are absent; - (c) to deal with any business required by statute to be done before any other business; - (d) Chairperson's announcements; - (e) to approve and sign as a correct record the Minutes of the last meeting of the Authority; - (f) to consider any matters arising from the Minutes of the last meeting of the Authority - (g) to deal with any business expressly required by statute to be done; - (h) to introduce any business which by reason of special circumstances the Chairperson, after consultation with the Chief Executive, is of the opinion should be considered as a matter of urgency AND then to resolve when such business should be ordered on the Agenda;

-- (i) to dispose of business (if any) remaining from the last meeting; - (j) to receive any public speakers in accordance with Standing Order 30; - (k) to consider recommendations of Committees; - (I) to consider motions in the order in which notice has been received; - (m) to consider questions from Members of which notice has been given in accordance with Standing Order 10; - (n) to consider reports and other business specified in the summons; - (o) to receive the Minutes of Committees; - (p) to consider any business which is the subject of any resolution passed under Standing Order 14.1 to exclude the press and public for reasons of confidential or exempt information as defined by Section 100A of the Local Government Act 1972; - 6.2 The order of business at any meeting of the Authority (other than business set out in Standing Order 6.1(a), (b) and (c)) may be varied either at the Chairperson's discretion or by a resolution passed on a motion duly moved, seconded and put without debate.
+- (b) to choose a person to preside if the Chairperson and both Deputy Chairpersons are absent; - to deal with any business required by statute to be done before any other business; - (d) Chairperson's announcements; - (e) to approve and sign as a correct record the Minutes of the last meeting of the Authority; - (f) to consider any matters arising from the Minutes of the last meeting of the Authority - (g) to deal with any business expressly required by statute to be done; - (h) to introduce any business which by reason of special circumstances the Chairperson, after consultation with the Chief Executive, is of the opinion should be considered as a matter of urgency AND then to resolve when such business should be ordered on the Agenda; - (i) to dispose of business (if any) remaining from the last meeting; - (j) to receive any public speakers in accordance with Standing Order 30; - (k) to consider recommendations of Committees; - (I) to consider motions in the order in which notice has been received; - (m) to consider questions from Members of which notice has been given in accordance with Standing Order 10; - to consider applications, enforcement issues and other reports in relation to the Authority's functions as sole local planning authority for the area of Exmoor National Park; - (o) to consider reports and other business specified in the summons; - (p) to receive the minutes of Committees; - (q) to consider any business which is the subject of any resolution passed under Standing Order 14.1 to exclude the press and public for reasons of confidential or exempt information as defined by Section 100A of the Local Government Act 1972. - 6.2 The order of business at any meeting of the Authority (other than business set out in Standing Order 6.1(a), (b) and (c)) may be varied either at the Chairperson's discretion or by a resolution passed on a motion duly moved, seconded and put without debate.